---"How to's" for around the house--These are those little quirky things like how to use the remote for the tv/cable/video.
-It's not always the same as how it works at someone else's house :) Where to find the circut breaker box, where the water main shut off is, where the spare house key is.
-All those things that they hopefully won't need to know!
+These are those little quirky things like how to use the remote for the tv/cable/video.
+It’s not always the same as how it works at someone else‘s house 🙂 Where to find the circut breaker box, where the water main shut off is, where the spare house key is.
+All those things that they hopefully won’t need to know!

---Pet information--I've mentioned before that we have a few :) We have a canary, 2 guinea pigs, 2 goats and a fish.
+I’ve mentioned before that we have a few 🙂 We have a canary, 2 guinea pigs, 2 goats and a fish.
 I made sure to write down what they all needed every day, and the girls mostly take care of their own guinea pigs.
 Be sure to leave a phone number for the vet too.